H_eval: A new hybrid evaluation metric for automatic speech recognition tasks: Introduction

-This paper is organized as follows.
-In Section II, we discuss the proposed model to generate the SD score.
-In section III, we discuss the proposed hybrid evaluation metric.
-In Section IV, we explain the experimental setting and the results and finally, concluding remarks are presented in Section V.
+This paper is organised as follows.
+In Section \ref{sec:hybridmetric}, we discuss the proposed hybrid evaluation metric.
+In Section \ref{sec:experimental results}, we explain the experimental setting and the results and finally, concluding remarks are presented in Section \ref{sec:conclusion}.